 New reports of COVID-19 cases are on the rise in Wisconsin, based on the latest data published by the state Department of Health Services.

-DHS reported 7,048 new cases of the disease Wednesday, bringing the average for the past seven days to 5,984 daily cases.
-Daily new cases have been rising since early September, when the average was less than 700.
+DHS reported 943 new cases of the disease Thursday, bringing the average for the past seven days to 808 daily cases.
+One week ago, the average was 733 daily cases.

 Sign up for daily news!

 As of Thursday, 1,504,167 people in Wisconsin, or 25.8 percent of the population, have been fully vaccinated.

 Increasing rates of vaccination have provided a sense of hope after a yearlong pandemic that has claimed the lives of 6,698 people in Wisconsin.
 There were three new deaths from COVID-19 reported Thursday.

 - 588,504 total cases of COVID-19 since the pandemic began.

 - 3,377,182 total tests administered, 2,788,678 of which have been negative since the pandemic began.

 - 28,393 people have been hospitalized because of the disease, or 4.8 percent of all positive cases, since the pandemic began.